THE CREATING CHANGE NETWORK

 Four Virtual Roundtables, open to all members of the New Jersey Arts and Culture Community.
 Dates and topics will be announced soon.

 National Day of Racial Healing

-The Creating Change Network will coordinate and support the New Jersey Arts Community’s participation in this National Event, taking place in January 2023.
-More information to come.
+The Creating Change Network will coordinate and support the New Jersey Arts Community’s participation in this National Event, taking place on January 17, 2023.

 Creating Change Symposium

-An in-person gathering of the New Jersey Arts and Culture Community in Spring 2023 focused on learning, inspiration, and action.
-Date to be announced.
+Creating Change 2023: Collective Liberation for the New Jersey Arts Community will be an in-person gathering of the New Jersey Arts and Culture Community focused on learning, inspiration, and action.

 *“This Guiding Light” is shared with the permission of photographer @dolo_foto, poet @poetjasminemans, and artist @layqanunayawar.
 This mural was made as part of the #MuralsforJustice initiative in Newark, NJ as a testament to the collective power of Newark artists and that of 2020’s global protests.
 See the full mural here: http://bit.ly/ThisGuidingLight